 Arrive in Geneva, and transfer to the quiet, “sunny side” of Mont Blanc in Courmayeur, Italy.
 An airport pickup is included, making this an easy and relaxing two-hour journey.
 Enjoy impressive views of Mont Blanc, with time to relax at our charming Courmayeur hotel before joining the group for our trip meeting, followed by dinner.

-We’re on our way!
-Today, we’ll run the first section of the Tour du Mont-Blanc to Chamonix, France.
-It’s a breathtaking day on several fronts: sustained ascents with smooth, runnable single track and the grandeur of the Val Ferret.
-We’ll make the most of the Italian hospitality en route, as it’s one of the best features on the entire tour.
+We’re off to sample all that the Mont Blanc region has to offer trail runners– and that’s a lot!
+Today, we’ll run our first section of the Tour du Mont-Blanc around the range to Chamonix, France.
+It’s a breathtaking day with sustained ascents, smooth, runnable single track and the grandeur of the Val Ferret.
+We’ll make the most of Italian hospitality en route, enjoying stops at fabled mountain huts.
 The day ends with transport back to our Courmayeur hotel.

-Switzerland and the French-speaking region of the Valais canton beckon as we’ll head over the high point of the trip, the dramatic border crossing at Grand Col Ferret.
+Switzerland and its French-speaking Valais region beckon as we head over the trip’s high point, the dramatic border crossing at Grand Col Ferret.
 There are lots of runnable sections to follow as we wind our way down to the quiet end-of-the-valley village of La Fouly.
 We’ll pace ourselves and include plenty of hut stops for photos and treats.

 Time for some valley cruising!
-Today we’ll start by running along La Drance de Ferret river, passing through rustic Swiss hamlets in the Val Ferret.
+Today we’ll start by running along La Drance de Ferret river, passing through rustic Swiss hamlets.
 After a short climb, we’ll have lunch along the lake in Champex, before tackling the climb up to to Bovine, finishing with a reward of homemade cake and drinks amidst the impressive and hardy Val d’Hérens cows.
-The day ends with a downhill run to the steep-walled Swiss village of Trient.
+The day ends with a downhill run to the mountain-ringed village of Trient.

-Time to run into Chamonix, France!
+Time we run into Chamonix, France!
 We’ll climb up to the classic refuge on the Swiss-French border at Col Balme.
-From here, options exist to take mountain transport back to Chamonix– or run through the villages of the valley along valley paths.
+From here, options exist to take mountain transport back to Chamonix– or run through the valley’s numerous villages.